bluppco/idearebel/src/content/ideas/ai-and-digital-marketing-a-must-for-2023.md

 - **Competitive Advantage**: The utilization of AI insights in business operations is becoming a priority for many companies, as it can lead to better decision-making, lower costs, decreased risk, faster time-to-market, and other advantages over competitors.

 \
-Here are some interesting use cases for AI in digital marketing:
+Here are some interesting use cases for AI in digital marketing

 ## Chatbots powered by AI

 \